Launch Your Entrepreneurial Journey

 Harvard Innovation Labs

-The Harvard Innovation Labs are a resource available to all current students from any Harvard school who are looking to explore innovation and entrepreneurship at any stage.
-They provide all the physical and intellectual resources students need to develop and grow, including one-to-one advising, office hours with industry experts, workshops, an incubator program, and a competition.
+Available to all Harvard students who are looking to explore entrepreneurship, the Harvard Innovation Labs provide all the physical and intellectual resources students need to develop and grow, including one-to-one advising, office hours with industry experts, workshops, and an incubator program.

 The Harvard Innovations Labs provide a multitude of in-kind support for local entrepreneurship, health and life sciences, and offer a variety of partner programming and mentorships.